ocya0/ocya0/resume.md

 1. Exhibitor at the Launch of Malaysia National AI Office event.
 Presented global award winning project to P.M.
 Anwar Ibrahim.
 2. Founder & Vice President of the Competitive Programming Club in INTI College Penang
-3. Silver Award in the Malaysian Olympiad in Artificial Intelligence
+3. Top 6 in the International Olympiad in Artificial Intelligence selection round
+4. Malaysian Olympiad in Artificial Intelligence - Silver Award
+5. Top 4 in the National AI Competition (AI Technical category)

 **2024**